An overview image of the piano

 An overview of under side

-As can be seen in the above image, this piano has a real bass corner cut-off.
-This soundboard has generously proportioned soundboard ribs which are larger and stronger than 'industry standard' ribs and, as a consequence, the board still has very good stiffness despite the fact the piano was built in the early 1980s.
+As can be seen in the above image, this piano has a real bass corner cut-off (the Steinway B has something which I could only describe as a 'Claytons' cut-off - it looks like a cut-off but it likely will have little beneficial effect), which is also a welcome departure from the model B design.
+Overall, this soundboard has generously proportioned soundboard ribs, and the soundboard still has very good stiffness, despite the fact the piano was built in the early 1980s.

 A closer view of the soundboard

 The soundboard ribs for this design have very good depth, which is one reason why the board still has a high degree of stiffness.
 This board will allow a fine sounding piano to result from the rebuild, once the scale is sorted, the capo and counterbearing bars are hardened and a quality set of Abel cold pressed hammers fitted.

 An internal view, showing the heavier plate design

 The heavier sectioned plate fitted to this piano will allow for a good sustaining tonal quality to be realised.
 Furthermore, the web under the strings immediately in front the first few treble agraffes in the second string section makes it very suitable for shifting the agraffe position of the bottom six note on the long bridge.
 This will allow us to keep the strike ratio of the tenor bridge notes at the optimum.
 Some pianos, the model B is an example, don't have a sufficiently wide web to enable the repositioning of the agraffes.
 So the tenor bridge design modifications I am advising for this piano couldn't be applied a model B to correct its string scale.